 Gary Vaynerchuk suggests another creative offline approach that guarantees returning customers: a free menu item for first-time guests.

 Offline marketing strategies like the ones listed above help restaurateurs create a positive image of their dining establishment and increase the customer retention rate.
-But offline strategies are not the limit.
+But offline strategies are not the only ways to attract customers to restaurants.

 With social media platforms, marketing strategies to attract customers have reached a new level.
 A strong presence on social media – Facebook, Twitter, LinkedIn, Pinterest, Instagram – gives a business the best possible results.